MicrosoftDocs/dynamics-365-fraud-protection/content/case-management-manual-review.md

 You can make bulk decisions in multiple ways.

 - If you're viewing the cases in the queue, you can select any number of cases in the **Pending review** grid.
-Select **Approve**, **Reject**, or **Dismiss** from the upper right of **Pending review** grid.
-Select the appropriate reason, add any notes, and submit the decision.
+Then select **Approve**, **Reject**, or **Dismiss** in the upper right of **Pending review** grid.
+Finally, select the appropriate reason, add any notes, and submit the decision.
 - You can also make bulk decisions from the **Link analysis** tab.
-When you're reviewing a single case, you can go to the **Link analysis** tab and search for linked cases.
-You can select one or more cases in the **Cases in review** grid, select the appropriate decision and reason, add any notes, and submit the decision.
-If you select a case that is being reviewed by another manual review agent in your bulk decision, the other manual review agent will get a notification that the case has already been decisioned and they won't be allowed to submit a decision.
+When you're reviewing a single case, you can select the **Link analysis** tab and search for linked cases.
+You can then select one or more cases in the **Cases in review** grid, select the appropriate decision and reason, add any notes, and submit the decision.
+If you select a case that is being reviewed by another manual review agent in your bulk decision, the other manual review agent will receive a notification that a decision has already been made about the case, and they won't be allowed to submit a decision.
 The original case can't be included in the bulk decision.
-You'll have to submit a decision for the original case individually by selecting the appropriate decision type from the top of the page.
-You can select a case from the **Decisioned cases** grid.
-While you can't make another manual review decision on a decisioned case, you can make bulk decisions on linked cases that appear in the **Cases in review** grid on the **Link analysis** page of a decisioned case.
+You'll have to submit a decision for the original case individually by selecting the appropriate decision type at the top of the page.
+You can select a case in the **Decisioned cases** grid.
+Although you can't make another manual review decision about a decisioned case, you can make bulk decisions about linked cases that appear in the **Cases in review** grid on the **Link analysis** page of a decisioned case.